The Fall Sale is on! 25% off select ring settings & up to 30% off all lab diamonds.

 Unlike most other stones, moissanite is out of this world — literally.
 It was discovered in 1893 by Henri Moissan, who found microscopic particles of what is now known as moissanite in a crater left by a meteorite strike in Arizona.
 At first glance, Moissan believed he found diamonds, but upon further examination, he discovered that the particles were made up of silicon carbide instead of carbon.

-Moissanite is rarely found in nature, and therefore most moissanite gems are now made artificially.
+Moissanite is rarely found in nature, and therefore most moissanite gems are now made in labs.
 Although moissanite is created to mimic a diamond, there are a few distinct differences.